Highlight Key Metrics with Excel Conditional Formatting.

 * * * * *

 The old adage that one picture is worth a thousand words has never been truer than today.
-Our ability to gather data seems to be growing exponentially while unfortunately our ability to analyze it does not.
-In an effort to close the gap, scientists and business people increasingly turn to data visualization tools to summarize and highlight key information.
-Excel’s conditional formatting provides a convenient and powerful tool for doing this.
+Our ability to gather data has grown exponentially while our ability to analyze it has not.
+Scientists and business people are trying to close the gap by summarizing and highlighting key information with data visualization tools.
+Excel’s conditional formatting provides a convenient and powerful vehicle for doing this.

 - Applies to Excel 2007 and newer.
 In Excel 97 to 2003 conditional formatting is on the Format menu.

 - The entry $B$2 locks both the row and column references. $B2 locks only the column and B$2 only the row.

 Conditional formatting is covered in our Excel Dashboards class.

 Visit our Excel Productivity Guides page for more helpful articles.